 COMMUNITY FOCAL POINT

-1979 Mission Street will be a visual and community focal point for the neighborhood, recognizing the important transit hub served by BART, Muni, and both UCSF’s and the future Chase Center’s Mission Bay Shuttles.
+1979 Mission will be a visual and community focal point for the neighborhood, featuring the important transit hub and crossroads served by BART, Muni, and both UCSF’s and the future Chase Center’s Mission Bay Shuttles.

 In addition to the community focused Mercado and the gathering space of the BART plaza, common areas within the residential buildings of 1979 Mission will be available to local Mission artists to use as a gallery to display and sell their work.

 INVESTING IN THE MISSION

 Through committed engagement with our neighbors and community members, we can work together to create a welcome, inclusive, and engaging 16th and Mission for all.

 A portion of the Mercado will be available to local Mission start-up vendors, artists, and crafters for free or deeply subsidized rent, providing local Mission business an opportunity to grow and thrive.
 1979 Mission will be built with 100% union labor with opportunities for local hires, providing jobs for San Franciscans.